 (from Stoel, Berend C.; Borman, Terry M (2008).
 Grama, Ananth, ed.
 "A Comparison of Wood Density between Classical Cremonese and Modern Violins".
 PLoS ONE.
 3 (7): e2554. doi:10.1371/journal.pone.0002554.
 PMC 2438473Freely accessible.
 PMID 18596937.
 Retrieved 2008-07-04. open access publication).

-Furthermore, lending interest and value to the possible causal relationship between heliocentric planetary positions and solar activity, is the fact that this correlation fits best when the BT is lagged 22 years.
-This is significant because the sun takes 22 years to complete each of its sunspot polarity reverses.
-For two of the longest low periods of BT to coincide with the same low periods of sunspots adds to the evidence that there's a mechanical link between planetary configurations, as represented by BT, and solar activity since it involves the 22 year sunspot cycle.
+Lending interest and value to the possible causal relationship between heliocentric planetary positions and solar activity is the fact that this correlation fits best when the BT is lagged 22 years.
+This is interesting because the sun takes 22 years to complete each of its sunspot polarity cycles.
+For two of the longest low periods of BT to coincide with the same low periods of sunspots adds to the evidence that there's a mechanical link between planetary configurations, as represented by BT, and solar activity since both BT and solar activity involve the 22 year sunspot cycle.

 These two BT minimums and other shorter low BT periods that correlate with low sunspot periods are marked with semi-circles in the chart above.

-This finding lends support for my body of work relating BT to solar flares, weather, and other environmental indices of much shorter time frames which have been published on my website over the last 30 some years.
+This finding lends support for my work relating BT to solar flares, weather, and other environmental indices of much shorter time frames which have been published in my early paper newsletters and on this website over the last 35 some years.